 Red Shoes Rock: Start the Conversation

-For the 5th Anniversary, a new logo, and tag line (Start the Conversation) were created, along with a dedicated website: Red Shoes Rock ~ but before I get into that, let’s take a step back and look at how the red shoe movement began.
+For the 5th Anniversary, a new logo, and tag line – Start the Conversation (which was suggested by the husband of an advocate and friend of mine – after she bought her first pair of red shoes – way to go Jeff & Maryann Post!) were created, along with a dedicated website: Red Shoes Rock ~ but before I get into that, let’s take a step back and look at how the red shoe movement began.

 I asked Jodee Kulp, one of the co-founders, how this came to be.